 Create Certificate Chain Bundle for HAProxy

-The script sets up a certificate bundle for HAProxy by concatenating the chain bundle and the private key.
+The script creates a certificate chain bundle specifically for HAProxy by concatenating the certificate chain with the private key.

 print_section_header "Create Certificate Chain Bundle for HAProxy"